mbrpistoni/UnrealHowTo/Documentation/docs/index.md

 # Welcome to Mbrpistoni personal Unreal documentation

-Here I will be adding explanations for how some systems work in Unreal (mostly AI related) and some "gotchas" and fixed for bugs.
+Here I will be adding explanations for how some systems work in Unreal (mostly AI related) and some "gotchas" and fixes for bugs I find along the way.
 You might end up here through UDN posts.

 ## Project layout